ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-12-making-a-bounce-animation-for-your-sliding-menu.markdown

 ----------------------------------
 This part will talk about the implementation of the bounce animation on the android lib `SlidingMenu` (credits to Jeremy Feinstein) available [on Github][SlidingMenu].

-This lib uses a scroller to slide the menu.
+This lib uses a `Scroller` to make the menu slide.
 The problem with this class is that you need to give a final position, which will be used at the end of the animation.
 You cannot pass 0 as a final position because the interpolated values will all be equals to 0, and if you pass something else, the final position of your menu will be wrong.
 Basically, you need a custom scroller.
 Unfortunately, some methods required are final, so you need to rewrite all the scroller class.

 Just use the following CustomScroller: